tangyc8866/ECNU-Stat-templates/README.md

 Last updated 2023.4.07

-A rmarkdown-xaringan-slide templates is added.
+A rmarkdown-xaringan-slide template is added.